 - teamworking skills, as you'll be working as part of a multidisciplinary team, including obstetricians and counsellors

 - the ability to make judgements that impact on patients' lives

 - the skills to lead and motivate others

 - effective problem-solving skills and the ability to use your initiative

 - project management skills

-- the ability to adapt to new technologies and techniques.
+- a flexible approach to work with the ability to adapt to changing circumstances, new technologies and techniques.